koschaller/Exploratory-Data-Analysis-NYC-Restaurants/README.md

 ### Task

-Perform an exploratory data analysis to find answers to the questions below that will help the company to improve business.
+Perform an exploratory data analysis using postgreSQL to explore to the questions below that will help the company to improve business.

 ### Questions to answer